katmfoo/yolo-fe/README.md

 This tool requires Python3 and the Python `setuptools` module which can be found [here](https://pypi.org/project/setuptools/).
 1. Run `git clone https://github.com/pricheal/yolo-fe.git`
 2. Inside repository, run `sudo python3 setup.py develop`
-3. If you plan to utilize the GPU, ensure that CUDA is in the system path.
-This can be done temporarily for the current
+3. If you plan to utilize the GPU, use the `ubuntu_cuda_gpu_driver_install.sh` file to download and and install the proper drivers for the GPU and CUDA.
+After that is complete, ensure that CUDA is in the system path.
+This can be done temporarily for the current terminal session with `export PATH="/usr/local/cuda-9.0/bin/:$PATH"` (change PATH value if needed).
-3. Ensure CUDA is in system path with `export PATH="/usr/local/cuda-9.0/bin/:$PATH"` (only needed for GPU)
 4. Run `yolo-fe` to use command line tool

 ## Usage